Andrewneteye4343/scDock/Essential files/README.md

 ● prepare_receptor.py

 #### config.yaml:
-Users only need to adjust the arguments in config.yaml according to their requirements.
+Basically, users only need to adjust the arguments in config.yaml according to their requirements.
 If you are unsure about the meaning of certain argument, we recommend using the default settings.

 Each argument in config.yaml is documented with its usage and original function.
 For more details, you can also refer to the documentation provided on the respective official websites.

 #### Decide the compound library for molecular docking
 We provide three options for ligand usage: FDA compounds, CAS number and your own structures.
+You can use one of the options as your compound library.

 ● For FDA compounds, you need to set Vina_Docking_use_fda = true and Vina_Docking_fda_txt = path/to/fda.txt.
 In this option, scDock will download and pre-process the parent compounds of FDA-approved compounds (version: September 2025).
 The fda.txt can be download from Github.